PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

-Native platforms are always looking to remove this single advantage that the web has over their platforms and it's my opinion that meta platforms such as messanger clients have already solved this issue.
+Native platforms are always looking to remove this single advantage that the web has over their platforms and it's my opinion that meta platforms such as messenger clients have already solved this issue.

 {{% /slide %}}